 What’s in the camera bag from assignment to assignment varies widely depending on the gig.
 These days pretty much all of my images are produced with high-resolution digital cameras, wicked fast computers and the latest in imaging software for the best possible image quality.
 I am very demanding on my gear and of it.
 I choose the latest and most advanced photographic equipment on the market to bring my images to life and when I find a new piece of gear that works more efficiently or better than what I am currently using I upgrade as soon as possible.
 Hence, this list of gear will always be in a state of flux.

 Working with top-end suppliers is also a critical part of my business.
 To that end, I order the bulk of my equipment from B&H Photo & Video.
 B&H has an incredible amount of information on their website about each item they sell.
 Their website is not only a place to find gear but also a place to compare items, and see detailed specifications on each item you are considering.
 For your convenience, all of the items listed below contain links to the B&H website.

 The following camera accessories are items I find critical to my work.
-Whether it is a Hoodman loupe, a Really Right Stuff camera plate (for mountain guy cameras to my KIrk Photo BH-1 ball head), or items for cleaning my camera sensor, these items are a key to making it all happen.
-Click on the links or the images below for more information on each item.
+Whether it is a Hoodman loupe, a Really Right Stuff camera plate (for mounting my cameras to my Kirk Photo BH-1 ball head), or items for cleaning my camera sensor, these items are a key to making it all happen.
+Click on the links below for more information on each item.